smilecatx3/RE-Online-Judge-System/README.md

 # RE: Online Judge System

-The system provides an online service for programming examination.
+The project provides an online service for programming examination.

 **Features**: